- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Underscore `_` builtin functions

-1 root2 node inflect : 'message-properties'.camelize = ${ 'message-properties'.camelize }3 node JsWizzi _ : _.dashToCamelCase('message-properties') = ${ _.dashToCamelCase('message-properties') }4 node inflect : 'message_properties'.camelize = ${ 'message_properties'.camelize }5 node JsWizzi _ : _.camelize('message_properties') = ${ _.camelize('message_properties') }6 $ var text = 'alfa\\t " " \\n'7 node "_.escape( text )" = "${ _.escape( text ) }"8 node _.isString( '3' ) = ${ _.isString( '3' ) }9 node _.isString( 3 ) = ${ _.isString( 3 ) }10 node _.isEmpty( '' ) = ${ _.isEmpty( '' ) }11 node _.isEmpty( 'a ' ) = ${ _.isEmpty( 'a ' ) }12 node _.isNotEmpty( 'a ' ) = ${ _.isNotEmpty( 'a ' ) }13 node _.isNotEmpty( '' ) = ${ _.isNotEmpty( '' ) }14 node _.isObject( {} ) = ${ _.isObject( {} ) }15 node _.isObject( 3 ) = ${ _.isObject( 3 ) }16 node _.isArray( [] ) = ${ _.isArray( [] ) }17 node _.isArray( {} ) = ${ _.isArray( {} ) }18 node _.isNumber( 3 ) = ${ _.isNumber( 3 ) }19 node _.isNumber( '' ) = ${ _.isNumber( '' ) }20 node _.isDate( new Date() ) = ${ _.isDate( new Date() ) }21 node _.isDate( [] ) = ${ _.isDate( [] ) }22 $23 var options = {24 title: 'Chapter 1'25 };26 node _.replace( '1353739', '3', '0' ) = ${ _.replace( '1353739', '3', '0' ) }27 node _.inspect( options ) = ${ _.inspect( options ) }
+1 root 2 node inflect : 'message-properties'.camelize = ${ 'message-properties'.camelize } 3 node JsWizzi _ : _.dashToCamelCase('message-properties') = ${ _.dashToCamelCase('message-properties') } 4 node inflect : 'message_properties'.camelize = ${ 'message_properties'.camelize } 5 node JsWizzi _ : _.camelize('message_properties') = ${ _.camelize('message_properties') } 6 $ var text = 'alfa\\t " " \\n' 7 node "_.escape( text )" = "${ _.escape( text ) }" 8 node _.isString( '3' ) = ${ _.isString( '3' ) } 9 node _.isString( 3 ) = ${ _.isString( 3 ) } 10 node _.isEmpty( '' ) = ${ _.isEmpty( '' ) } 11 node _.isEmpty( 'a ' ) = ${ _.isEmpty( 'a ' ) } 12 node _.isNotEmpty( 'a ' ) = ${ _.isNotEmpty( 'a ' ) } 13 node _.isNotEmpty( '' ) = ${ _.isNotEmpty( '' ) } 14 node _.isObject( {} ) = ${ _.isObject( {} ) } 15 node _.isObject( 3 ) = ${ _.isObject( 3 ) } 16 node _.isArray( [] ) = ${ _.isArray( [] ) } 17 node _.isArray( {} ) = ${ _.isArray( {} ) } 18 node _.isNumber( 3 ) = ${ _.isNumber( 3 ) } 19 node _.isNumber( '' ) = ${ _.isNumber( '' ) } 20 node _.isDate( new Date() ) = ${ _.isDate( new Date() ) } 21 node _.isDate( [] ) = ${ _.isDate( [] ) } 22 $ 23 var options = { 24 title: 'Chapter 1' 25 }; 26 node _.replace( '1353739', '3', '0' ) = ${ _.replace( '1353739', '3', '0' ) } 27 node _.inspect( options ) = ${ _.inspect( options ) }

 root